 Must-see attractions:

-Some must-see attractions of the park are as Follows.
+Some must-see attractions are as Follows.

 Scenic Attractions